CSPZC/qassist-xml/README.md

 # qassist-xml
 Several features that are meant to make qa's life easier when dealing with tons of xml.
+It's really cross-platform clutch that does not need to be .Net Linq etc libs preinstalled=)

 ..to do various tasks related with "tons" of xml processing ..